SpiderOak/flowbot/README.md

 ```

 ## Usage
-Create a new bot class that inherits the FlowBot class:
+Create a new bot class that inherits the FlowBot class.
+If you want your bot to respond to messages, you must implement the `commands` method which should return a dict that maps a trigger word to a method that accepts the triggering-message as a parameter.

 ```python
 # mybot.py